 Price of the LuminTrail Bike Headlight

-Charging the LuminTrail headlight
+Charging the Lumintrail headlight

-Charging is done with a special adaptor that plugs into the wall.
+You charge the Lumintrail headlight with a special adaptor that plugs into the wall.
 I got myself an extra one for the office, at a very reasonable price ($12).
 Charging takes about an hour, and I can use the light at full strength for up to two hours.
 (However, note that there are always times during this two-hour period when I have to switch to a dimmer mode to avoid blinding people.)

 Bottom Line on the LuminTrail headlight

-Did you find this post useful?
-If so, please support us and our blog:
+Did you enjoy this post or find it helpful?
+If so, please support our blog!

-Please consider clicking through to one of our reputable affiliates for your online shopping needs.
-We are proudly affiliated with Amazon, which sells pretty much everything except puppies - and has outstanding return policies.
-For your cycling and athletic shopping needs, we are affiliated to Competitive Cyclist, Bike Wagon, Raleigh Bicycles, Jenson USA, REI Co-op, Backcountry, Commuter Bike Store, and Moosejaw.
-When you buy from our affiliates we make a small commission, and this is the only way we can earn some income for the many hours of work we put into these reviews and posts.
+We write this blog because we love cycling.
+But we also need to earn a living, so we REALLY would appreciate if you click through to one of our reputable affiliates for your online shopping.
+We are proudly affiliated with Amazon, which sells pretty much everything, and has outstanding shipping and return policies.
+When you buy from our affiliates we make a small commission, and this is the only way we earn any income.
 Plus, it costs you nothing at all - a real win/win situation!